Hazardous Waste Program

 Permit Deliverables: DOE and GSA submitted to the department and EPA, several documents required to be submitted under their Missouri Hazardous Waste Management Facility Part I Permit Modifications, effective Aug.
 24, 2012.

-- Revised Community Involvement Plan (CIP and Appendices): Approved in June 2013.
+- Revised Community Involvement Plan (CIP and Appendices): Approved with comments April 2013.

 - Description of Current Conditions Report (DCCR): Under review - The draft DCCR is available online on Honeywell's Kansas City Plant website.